Shazia Ilmi

+Shazia Ilmi (born 2 April 1970) is an Indian politician and the national spokesperson of the Bharatiya Janata Party since July 2021.

-Shazia Ilmi (born 1970) is an Indian politician.
-She was previously a television journalist and anchor at Star News.
-She led a media campaign for an anti-corruption bill (to institute an ombudsman popularly known as the Jan Lokpal Bill).
-She was a member of the Aam Aadmi Party's National Executive but left the party in May 2014 and joined the Bharatiya Janata Party in January 2015.
+Before joining politics, Ilmi was a television journalist and anchor at Star News, where she led a media campaign for an anti-corruption bill (to institute an ombudsman popularly known as the Jan Lokpal Bill).
+She started her political career with the Aam Aadmi Party and was a member of its National Executive before she left the party in May 2014 and joined the Bharatiya Janata Party in January 2015.

 Early life

-Shazia Ilmi comes from a middle-class Kanpur-based Muslim family with links to the Indian National Congress political party.
+Ilmi comes from a middle-class Kanpur-based Muslim family with links to the Indian National Congress political party.
 Her father, Maulana Ishaq Ilmi, was the founder and editor of Siyasat Jadid, a Kanpur-based Urdu newspaper.
-Her brother is Aijaz Ilmi, a member and spokesperson of the Bharatiya Janata Party.
-Her sister is married to Arif Mohammed Khan, a former Indian National Congress politician and Union Minister who recently was appointed as the Governor of Kerala.

-Ilmi was educated at St. Mary's School in Kanpur and Nainital and then at St. Bede's College, Shimla.
+Ilmi was educated at St. Mary's Convent High School in Kanpur and Nainital and then at St. Bede's College, Shimla.
 She then completed degree courses in journalism and broadcasting at Jamia Millia Islamia and the University of Wales, Cardiff, and also completed a diploma in 16mm film production at New York Film Academy.